Fractional Topology in Interacting 1D Superconductors: Fractional Topology for two interacting wires

-This sub-dominant term traduces the underlying modes in the theory: If the degrees of freedom are Majorana fields, then this logarithmic term enters with a \emph{negative} coefficient whilst otherwise it remains positive \cite{Herviou_2016}. \\

-It is therefore possible to determine that the \emph{DCI} phase indeed corresponds to two $c =1/2$ modes, i.e. a \emph{double critical Ising} phase. \\
+This sub-dominant term traduces the underlying modes in the theory: If the degrees of freedom are Majorana fields, then this logarithmic term enters with a \emph{negative} coefficient whilst otherwise it remains positive \cite{Herviou_2016}.
+It is therefore possible to verify numerically that the DCI phase indeed corresponds to two $c =1/2$ modes, i.e. a \emph{double critical Ising} phase.

-\subsection{Fractional Topology of the DCI phase}
+\subsection{Fractional topology of the DCI phase}

-Here, we investigate the critical regions in the phase diagram \cite{Herviou_2016} of two interacting topological superconducting wires using the introduced topological invariants \eqref{Combined_pole_equations}.
+Here, we investigate the critical regions in the phase diagram \cite{Herviou_2016} of two interacting topological superconducting wires using the topological markers \eqref{Combined_pole_equations}.
 Using DMRG we show that even at comparatively large $g$ values the Chern number of each wire is found to be stable with $C = 1/2$.
 This unveils the fractional topological nature of the DCI phase.
-Together with the considerations made in Sec. \ref{Extending_correspondence}, the intrinsic link between the \emph{DCI} and the fractional $C=1/2$ phase for two coupled Bloch spheres becomes apparent. \\
+Together with the considerations made in Sec. \ref{Extending_correspondence}, the intrinsic link between the DCI and the fractional $C=1/2$ phase for two coupled Bloch spheres becomes apparent. \\

 From Sec. \ref{Extending_correspondence}, the analogy between the two wires and the two entangled Bloch spheres \cite{Hutchinson_2021} implies that a projection of the Chern number onto the subsystems is possible, by measuring the individual polarizations $\langle S^{z,\sigma}_{k}\rangle$ at the poles $k = 0$ and $k = \pi/a$.
 From \eqref{SzFrak} and \eqref{Combined_pole_equations} this translates to measuring the relevant two-point correlation functions on each wire.
-We calculated the { GS again for each individual parity sector $\text{P1P2} = 01,10,00,11$ using DMRG, see figure \ref{fig:degeneracy_twowires} in the Appendix. }Similar to the single wire, in the region of the DCI phase the GSEs become two-fold degenerate.
-However, in this case such that the total parity remains odd, i.e. between the parity sectors $(0,1)$ and $(1,0)$.
-Thus, effectively, the GS parity for each wire is again a super-position of $P = 0$ and $P=1$, just as in the single-wire QCP in Sec. \ref{subsec_cherns_for_single_wire}.\\
+We calculated the GS again for each parity sector $(P_{1},P_{2}) = (0,1),(1,0),(0,0),(1,1)$ using DMRG, see figure \ref{fig:degeneracy_twowires} in the Appendix.
+Similar to the single wire, in the region of the DCI phase the GSEs become two-fold degenerate.
+However, in this case, such that the total parity remains odd, i.e. between the parity sectors $(0,1)$ and $(1,0)$.
+Thus, effectively, the GS parity for each wire is again a super-position of $P = 0$ and $P=1$, just as in the single-wire QCP in Sec. \ref{subsec_cherns_for_single_wire}. \\